soljoven/cascade/README.md

 #### [Business Website](http://www.cascadevacationrentals.com):
 Using Selenium, property features data was scraped from the business reservation site.
 Information on the website is not easily obtainable via other means and there is no central location where such data is stored by the business.
-Additionally, there is seasons (and its date range), rates and minimum numer of nights information per property that was scraped from the website.
+Additionally, there is seasons (and its date range), rates and minimum number of nights information per property that was scraped from the website.
 There are total of 155 properties managed by CVR as the time of this writing.

 ## Data Preparation